bonaguidin/Hand_Gesture_App/README.md

 # Hand_Gesture_App
 A hand gesture recognition app using Mediapipe by Google and Spotify API.
+Please follow the steps in listed order for easiest implementation and read entire README file.
+Feel free to reach out via email or LinkedIn if you have any problems with the app!

 ## Additional Notes
 - Some functions of the API may require Spotify Premium.